ezakhar/help/en/basics/training-plan-management.md

 In order to publish a plan in the Store:

 1 - Check how your plan looks like when viewed by potential customers.
-To do it you need to select **"Preview \(current version\)**" in the context menu of the plan:
+To do it you need to select **"Store preview \(current version\)**" in the context menu of the plan:

 ![General params of the plan](https://264710.selcdn.ru/assets/images/_new/methodology/tp-menu-items-2.png)

-Carefully check the validity of the information presented and if necessary edit [tags](#createplan) specified during the plan creation.
+Carefully check the validity of the information presented and if necessary edit [attributes](#createplan) specified during the plan creation.

 2 - Go to the plan publication dialog box.
 In order to do it you need to select **"Publication"** item in the context menu.

 3 - Make sure that all checks are completed in the plan publication window.
 ![General params of the plan](https://264710.selcdn.ru/assets/images/_new/methodology/tp-publication.png)

 If not all checks are completed, you won't be able to publish the plan.
-Solve comments by changing tags or settings \(if the [plan Author profile](/basics/plan-author-profile.md) is not completed\).
+Solve comments by changing plan attributes or user settings \(if the [plan Author profile](/basics/plan-author-profile.md) is not completed\).

 4 - Click on "Publish" and confirm plan publication.

 ### Publish plan updates in the Store {#publishupdates}

-Any changes made after the plan publication ARE NOT automatically DISPLAYED in the Store.
+Any changes made after the plan publication ARE NOT AUTOMATICALLY PUBLISHED in the Store.

 In order for the latest plan version to appear in the Store, you need to publish changes.